proofzero/rollupid/CONTRIBUTING.md

 cp .dev.vars.example .dev.vars
 ```

 Update the .dev.vars file with the required API keys and app keys.
-You'll need a Cloudflare account and reccomend setting up a Github App for SSO flow.
+You'll need a Cloudflare account and recommend setting up a Github App for SSO flow.

 ## Optional: Nix